network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 subject traffic to completely different paths: these could also be measured separately.

-2. The Internet is marked by the deployment of countless middleboxes like transparent TCP proxies or traffic prioritization for certain types of traffic.
-The Responsiveness Test must take into account their effect on TCP-handshake {{RFC0793}}, TLS-handshake, and request/response.
+1. Because the Internet is marked by the deployment of countless middleboxes like transparent TCP proxies or traffic prioritization for certain types of traffic, the Responsiveness Test algorithm must take into account their effect on TCP-handshake {{RFC0793}}, TLS-handshake, and request/response.

-3. The test result should be expressed in an intuitive, nontechnical form.
+1. Because the goal of the test is to educate end users, the results should be expressed in an intuitive, nontechnical form and not commit the user to spend a significant amount of their time (we target 20 seconds).

-4. Finally, to be useful to a wide audience, the measurement should finish within a short time frame.
-Our target is 20 seconds.

 # Measuring Responsiveness Under Working Conditions

-To make an accurate measurement, the algorithm must reliably put the network in a state that represents those "working conditions".
+Overall, the test to measure responsiveness under working conditions proceeds in two steps:

+1. Put the network connection into "working conditions"
-During this process, the algorithm measures the responsiveness of the network.
+2. Measure responsiveness of the network.

-The following explains how
-the former and the latter are achieved.
+The following explains how the former and the latter are achieved.

 ## Working Conditions

-There are many different ways to define the state of "working conditions" to measure responsiveness.
+What are *the* conditions that best emulate how a network connection is used?
 There is no one true answer to this question.
 It is a tradeoff between using realistic traffic patterns and pushing the network to its limits.

-The working conditions we try to achieve is a scenario where the path between the measuring endpoints is utilized at its full end-to-end capacity and its full buffer occupancy.
-An ideal sender could send at just this link-speed without building a queue on the bottleneck.
-Thus, in order to measure the worst-case responsiveness we need to ensure that a queue is building up on the bottleneck, meaning that responsiveness is at its worst.
+The Responsiveness Test defines working conditions as the condition where the path between the measuring endpoints is utilized at its end-to-end capacity and the queue at the bottleneck link is at (or beyond) its maximum occupancy.
+Under these conditions, the network connection's responsiveness will be at its worst.

-In this document we aim to generate a realistic traffic pattern by using standard HTTP transactions but exploring the worst-case scenario by creating multiple of these transactions and using very large data objects in these HTTP transactions.
+The Responsiveness Test algorithm for reaching working conditions combines multiple standard HTTP transactions with very large data objects according to realistic traffic patterns to create these conditions.

 This allows to create a stable state of working conditions during which the bottleneck of the path between client and server has its buffer filled